 Q: What is the approximate ratio of applicants to available places?

-A: This depends entirely on the number of applicants.
+A: The number of applicants varies between the years.
 In the last couple of years the ratio was roughly 3 : 1.

 Q: What result do I need to achieve on the exam in order to be accepted at ACS?

 A: There is no lower limit.
 It all depends on the results of all of the applicants.
-Please note that we have a new admissions policy: the Board of Trustees has revised the admissions policy for students entering the 8th grade.
-The College admit 160 students based on their admissions exam results.
-The top 100 boys and 100 girls are be invited to enroll.
-The rest of the candidates will be put on a reserve list.
-If positions are still available at the end of the enrollment process, reserve list candidates will be invited based on their exam score and regardless of their gender.
+Please note that the Board of Trustees recently revised the admissions policy for students entering the 8th grade.
+Currently, the College admits 180 students based on their admissions exam results.
+The top 100 boys and 100 girls are invited to enroll.
+The rest of the candidates are put on a reserve list.
+If positions are still available at the end of the enrollment process, reserve list candidates are invited based on their exam score, regardless of their gender.

 Q: Do I have to answer all questions on the test to score high?